 A brain or spinal cord tumour and its treatment can change how the mind and body work.
-You or your family members may notice changes in your speech, personality, memory, movement, balance or coordination.
+You or your family members may notice changes in how you speak and your personality, memory, movement, balance or coordination.

 The changes may be difficult to cope with emotionally, and you might find that your self-esteem and your relationships are affected.
 Talking to a counsellor or someone who has had a similar experience may help.
-Call Cancer Council 13 11 20 to see what support is available close to you.
+Financial support may be available through the National Disability Insurance Scheme or through Medicare if you have a disability.

-If your ability to talk has been affected, a speech pathologist may be able to help.
+- Speech therapy – if your ability to talk has been affected, a speech pathologist may be able to help.
 Speech pathologists also work with people who have difficulty swallowing (dysphagia).

 A brain tumour or its treatment can sometimes cause seizures, which are disruptions to the normal patterns of electrical impulses in the brain.
 They may also be called fits or convulsions.
 Seizures can be divided into two main groups.

-These affect one part of the body, such as an arm or leg.
-Symptoms include twitching; jerking; tingling or numbness; and altered sensations (hallucinations), such as changed vision or hearing, strange tastes or smells, or a feeling of deja vu.
+The symptoms depend on the area of the brain involved and may include twitching, jerking, tingling or numbness, and altered sensations, such as changed vision or hearing, strange tastes or smells, or a feeling of deja vu.
 Partial seizures may cause a brief loss of consciousness, changes in mood, and memory loss just before, during and after the seizure.

 Ways to help someone having a seizure

-- Remain calm and stay with the person while they are having a seizure, but do not restrain them or put anything in their mouth.
+- Remain calm and stay with the person while they are having a seizure.
+Refer to their Seizure Management Plan.

 - Time how long the seizure lasts so you can tell the paramedics.